heptarch/heptarch.github.io/drafts/demon.md

  childhood, but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
 The sky is a rippling skin of stars;
  too many, and none of them familiar.
-  A black-cloaked figure---Reverend Dewar?
- Professor Davie?---sits, facing away from her and towards the water.

 <p align="center">
   ⁂